 1.3.
-“Covered Entity” shall generally have the same meaning as the term “covered entity” at 45 CFR 160.103 and in reference to a party of this Business Associate Agreement, shall mean Client.
+“Covered Entity” shall generally have the same meaning as the term “covered entity” at 45 CFR 160.103 and in reference to a party to this Business Associate Agreement, shall mean Client.

 1.4.
 “HIPAA Rules” shall mean the Privacy, Security, Breach Notification and Enforcement Rules at 45 CFR Part 160 and Part 164, as amended from time to time.

-1.6 “Physical Safeguards” shall mean physical measures, policies, and procedures to protect OHMD electronic Information Systems and related building and equipment, from natural and environmental hazards, and unauthorized intrusion.
+1.7 “Physical Safeguards” shall mean physical measures, policies, and procedures to protect Business Associate electronic Information Systems and related building and equipment, from natural and environmental hazards, and unauthorized intrusion.

-1.7.
-“Protected Health Information” shall mean Protected Health Information, as defined in 45 C.F.R. §, 160.103 and is limited to the Protected Health Information received from, or received or created on behalf of, Covered Entity by Business Associate pursuant to performance of the Services.
+1.8.
+“Protected Health Information” or “PHI” shall mean Protected Health Information, as defined in 45 C.F.R. §, 160.103 and is limited to the Protected Health Information received from, or received or created on behalf of, Covered Entity by Business Associate pursuant to performance of the Services.

-1.10 “Data Aggregation” shall mean the combining of protected health information from Covered Entity with the protected health information received from other covered entities by Business Associate in its capacity as a business associate of the other covered entities to permit data analyses that relate to the health care operations of the respective covered entities.
+1.11 “Data Aggregation” shall mean the combining of protected health information from Covered Entity with the protected health information received from other covered entities by Business Associate in its capacity as a business associate of the other covered entities to permit data analyses that relate to the health care operations of Covered Entity and other covered entities.

 Terms used, but not otherwise defined, in the Business Associate Agreement shall have the same meaning as those terms as set forth in HIPAA and the HIPAA Rules.

 2. PERMITTED USES AND DISCLOSURES OF BUSINESS ASSOCIATE